 August 2024 Price Group X

+Refrigeration and Air Conditioning Sectional Committee, MED 03

 NATIONAL FOREWORD

-This Indian Standard (Part 2) which is modified adoption of ISO 23953-2 : 2015 ‘Refrigerated Display Cabinets Part 2 Classification, requirements and test conditions’ issued by the International Organization for Standardization (ISO), was adopted by the Bureau of Indian Standards on recommendation of the Refrigeration and Air Conditioning Sectional Committee and approval of the Mechanical Engineering Division council.
+This Indian Standard (Part 2) which is modified adoption of ISO 23953-2 : 2015 ‘Refrigerated Display Cabinets — Part 2 Classification, requirements and test conditions’ issued by the International Organization for Standardization (ISO), was adopted by the Bureau of Indian Standards on recommendation of the Refrigeration and Air Conditioning Sectional Committee and approval of the Mechanical Engineering Division council.

 This standard was first published in 2017 as IS 16672 (Part 2) : 2017/ ISO 23953-2 : 2015 ‘Refrigerated display cabinets Part 2 Classification, requirements and test conditions’.
 The first revision of this standard has been contemplated to bring it line with ISO 23953 -2 : 2015 incorporating the national deviation taking into account the Indian conditions.

-After the publication of this standard, IS 1474 :1979 Specification for Commercial Refrigerator shall be treated as withdrawn.
+After the publication of this standard, IS 1474 : 1959 ‘Specification for commercial refrigerators’ shall be treated as withdrawn.

 Under the general title ‘Refrigerated display cabinets’, the standard is in two parts, other part in this series is as follows: